-Video conferencing is not new but in high-demand in the current situation as most of us working from home.
+Video conferencing is not new but is in high demand in the current situation as most of us work from home.

 How do you get in touch with your teams?

-Are you still having a meeting with your team, client?
+Are you still having a meeting with your team or client?

 I guess, yes.

-I am sure you have heard and tried Microsoft Teams, Zoom, Google Meet; they are all good and works absolutely fantastic.
+I am sure you have heard and tried Microsoft Teams, Zoom, and Google Meet; they are all good and work absolutely fantastic.
 But, there would be many reasons you don’t use it in your organization.
 It might be compliance, privacy, or cost.

 So, what’s the solution?

-Try self-hosted open-source secure video conferencing software – Jitsi.
+Try self-hosted open-source video conferencing software – Jitsi.

 Jitsi gives you full control of the video conferencing solution as it’s hosted on your server.
-Its perfect alternative of Zoom private meeting.
+It’s a perfect alternative to Zoom private meetings.

 Two main components make it possible.

-Jitsi Videobridge – an XMPP server (Prosody) capable of hosting thousands of video chat.
-Its WebRTC compatible and offer encryption by default.
+Jitsi Videobridge – an XMPP server (Prosody) capable of hosting thousands of video chats.
+Its WebRTC is compatible and offers encryption by default.